backdrop-contrib/devel/README.txt

 You might also download Krumo from http://krumo.sourceforge.net/.
 Unpack it into a subdirectory called krumo.
 Devel will automatically start using it.
-You may also call krumo($variable) to get a pretty print of any variable. krumo::backtrace() can be useful too.
+You may also call krumo($variable) to get a pretty print of any variable.

 Included in this package is also:
 - devel_themer.module which outputs deep information related to all theme calls on a page.